teacherhogg/robot-docs/content/en/settings-yml.md

 ### groups property

 Available list of groups for Robot Challenges.
 These are added through the Robot Dashboard.
+You may want to have a different group for each class or club you are running.

 ### challengeModes property